 Jen Otremba: Go to the same gym at the same time.

 Bryan Strawser: Right.
 These are all things that I think you want to have an understanding of, and I think helping your executives understand too that again, with this risk-based approach, there are decisions that they’re going to make on their own that don’t involve the company that will involve the company.
 We have experience with a situation where a client CEO made a large political donation of his own accord.
 It had nothing to do with the business, but he made it to a controversial politician, and then there was blowback.
-The blowback came back to the company, not to him individually, to the point that activists decided that the best way to get at him, because they couldn’t get him at work, they couldn’t get him at home because his home was too far — his driveway was too long — they found out his daughter was getting married with the best wedding favor boxes for her wedding, and so their approach was we’re going to protest the wedding because we can have an impact on that.
+The blowback came back to the company, not to him individually, to the point that activists decided that the best way to get at him, because they couldn’t get him at work, they couldn’t get him at home because his home was too far — his driveway was too long — they found out his daughter was getting married, and so their approach was we’re going to protest the wedding because we can have an impact on that.
 Fortunately, law enforcement was able to dissuade them that that action was pretty dumb.
-But that’s the kind of things that you have to be aware of and be able to plan for with this.
+But that’s the kind of thing that you have to be aware of and be able to plan for with this.

 Jen Otremba: Right.
 And understand the risk.